vamseeachanta/energy/py/packages.md

 ### Testing A Package Locally

 A package can be imported locally from another code and thoroughly tested as well if required.
+Editable install is the best way to achieve this.
 The steps to do so are:
-- TBA
+- Change to the current working directory where the pyproject.toml file is located
+- Execute the following command to install the package locally
+	- python -m pip install -e .
+- This installation uses the files in the current working directory

 ### References